 Our concentration of credit risk is determined by evaluating each customer and each vendor that accounts for more than 10% of our accounts receivable and accounts payable, respectively.
-As of March 31, 2024, there were two customers each accounting for 10% or more of our accounts receivable and one vendor accounting for 10% or more of our accounts payable.
+As of June 30, 2024, there was one customer accounting for 10% or more of our accounts receivable and one vendor accounting for 10% or more of our accounts payable.

 We perform credit evaluations as needed and generally do not require collateral for our customers.
 We analyze accounts receivable, historical percentages of uncollectible accounts, and changes in payment history when evaluating the adequacy of the allowance for doubtful accounts for potential credit losses on customers' accounts.
-At March 31, 2024 and 2023, we did not have any write-offs and recorded a provision of \$14 and \$0 for expected credit losses, respectively.
+For the six months ended June 30, 2024 and 2023, we did not have write-offs and recorded a \$34 and \$0 provision for expected credit losses, respectively.